 Notably, in our study model, an increase in growth rate, with a constant body mass and especially with a constant weaning body mass threshold, translates into an acceleration of the reproductive cycle, which could favour the evolution of seasonal breeding through another mechanism tested by hypothesis H5, namely that the reproductive cycle is closer to exactly one year, leading to the reduction of gaps between the successive reproductive cycles of a female, who must wait for the next reproductive season to start a new cycle after weaning an infant.
-However, when manipulating the duration of the reproductive cycle relatively to the annual seasonal cycle, we did not find any significant effect, confirming that the observed effect of growth rate is not caused by a change in the length of the mother’s reproductive cycle as expected under H5, but indeed by the increase of her daily energy expenditure as expected under H4.
+However, when manipulating the duration of the reproductive cycle relatively to the annual seasonal cycle, we did not find any significant effect, confirming that the observed effect of growth rate is not caused by a change in the length of the mother’s reproductive cycle as expected under H5, but indeed by the increase of her daily reproductive energy expenditure itself as expected under H4.